Oriundo

-This term was used especially in Spain to refer to a series of athletes, born in Latin America, whose ancestors were Spanish emigrants.
-In Italian culture, an oriundo is someone who is living in a country other than the one of his origins (i.e. being of Italian descent and residing outside of Italy).
+In Spanish oriundo means native or inhabitant, but this term was also used in Spain to refer to a series of athletes, born in Latin America, whose ancestors were Spanish emigrants.
+In Italian culture, an oriundo is someone who is living in a country other than the one of his or her origins (i.e. being of Italian descent and residing outside of Italy).
 Oriundi are usually foreigners to their country of origin in legal terms.
 Whether or not they maintain cultural and linguistic ties with their country of origin usually depends on their upbringing, family background and preservation of cultural values.

 Overview

 Some oriundi have played for the Italy or Spain national football teams in international competition; among these are some who had previously represented their native country.
 FIFA requires international footballers to have either citizenship of a country or close ancestral ties to it.
 Oriundi may qualify under the latter heading; in addition, they can acquire citizenship more easily than immigrants not of native extraction, owing to jus sanguinis.
 When the Italian and Spanish leagues imposed quotas or bans on "foreign" players, oriundi were partially or totally exempt from these.

 Tours by European club sides of Latin America were common from the 1920s to the 1950s; tours in the reverse direction also occurred.
 European managers often recruited Latin Americans they had seen playing on these tours.
 The recruitment of dual internationals was greatly reduced by FIFA which ruled in 1964 that a player could not represent more than one country.
 In the 1960s, with incidents like the Battle of Santiago in the 1962 FIFA World Cup and several finals of the Intercontinental Cup, South American football came to be seen as more violent and defensive, and hence fewer players were recruited.